Brian Pattie: Racing career

-In December 2011, he was named as the crew chief for Clint Bowyer at Michael Waltrip Racing, which was expanding to three cars in 2012 with Bowyer's No. 15 team.
+In December 2011, Pattie was named as the crew chief for Clint Bowyer at Michael Waltrip Racing, which was expanding to three cars in 2012 with Bowyer's No. 15 team.
 It was a great year for MWR and Bowyer, who won three races and finished second in points.
-However during the 2012 AvdoCare 500 at Phoenix while being interviewed by ESPN's Jamie Little, Pattie used swear words and got fined US$35,000 and led to ESPN having to apologize to viewers.
+However, during the 2012 AvdoCare 500 at Phoenix while being interviewed by ESPN's Jamie Little, Pattie used swear words and got fined US$35,000 which led to ESPN having to apologize to viewers.
 They weren't as successful the next three years, and with Bowyer winless since his three-win season in 2012, the team decided before the race at Michigan in June 2015, to move Pattie to MWR's No. 55 car, driven by David Ragan, in a flip-flop with Ragan's crew chief Billy Scott, who became Bowyer's crew chief.

-When MWR shut down following the 2015 season, he moved to Roush Fenway Racing as crew chief for the No. 16 team driven by Greg Biffle.
+When MWR shut down following the 2015 season, Pattie moved to Roush Fenway Racing as crew chief for the No. 16 team driven by Greg Biffle.
 Due to lack of sponsorship, Roush shut down the No. 16 car after 2016, and Pattie was moved to the team's No. 17 car driven by Ricky Stenhouse Jr. In his first year working with Stenhouse, they earned two wins at Talladega in May and Daytona in July, which qualified the team for the playoffs.
 They remained together for the next three years.
 After the 2019 season, Stenhouse was released from Roush in favor of Chris Buescher.
 However, Pattie and Buescher would not work together as the team later confirmed that he would not be back as the crew chief for the No. 17 team in 2020.
 Pattie eventually followed Stenhouse to JTG Daugherty Racing.